 This review is from: Rolling Stone (1-year) (Magazine)

+seem to know what they're talking about when they review records.
 The only section of the magazine worth reading is the movies section by Peter Travers, a critic I may not always agree with but one I do respect.
 Travers has enough heart to go against the grain of public opinion by trashing shallow, self-important, corporate driven, Holllywood movies.
 It really seems that he is criticizing the very hype machine the rest of Rolling Stone seems to embrace.

 All in all, RS has its moments, but its getting disappointing within recent years.
 Here's hoping it can regain the edge it once had back in the 1970s and 1980s.